sunnyvalechha/Terraform/README.md

     }

-    terraform init
+**terraform init**

-It initializes a working directory, downloads the necessary provider plugins and modules, and sets up the backend for storing infrastructure's state.
-The terraform init command performs the following actions: Backend initialization, Child module installation, Plugin installation, Creating a lock file called .terraform.lock.hcl, and Generating a new .terraform folder.
+It initializes a working directory, downloads the necessary provider plugins and modules, and sets up the backend for storing the infrastructure's state.
+The terraform init command performs the following actions: Backend initialization, Child module installation, Plugin installation, creating a lock file called .terraform.lock.hcl, and generating a new .terraform folder.

-    terraform plan
+**terraform plan**

-Terraform plan is a command that generates an execution plan that shows the changes that will be made to infrastructure based on the current code configuration.
+Terraform plan is a command that generates an execution plan that shows the changes that will be made to the infrastructure based on the current code configuration.
 It does this by:
 * Reading the current state of any remote objects
 * Comparing the current configuration to the previous state
 * Noting any differences
 * Proposing a set of change actions that should make the remote objects match the configuration
 * Presenting a description of the changes necessary to achieve the desired state

-      terraform apply
+**terraform apply**

-  Apply make the actual changes in infrastructure.
+  Apply the actual changes in infrastructure.

-      terraform destroy
+**terraform destroy**

-  Delete all configuration created through terraform
+  Delete all configurations created through Terraform

-Subcommands run with terraform:
+**Subcommands run with terraform:**

     list                List resources in the state
     mv                  Move an item in the state